norsk-datateknikk/cpp_template/README.md

 # cpp_template
-ND Template for C++
+ND basic template for C++.

-Contains basic structuring of classes and basic cmake example.
+Contains basic structuring of classes and accompanying cmake files.

 ## Install build tools
 On CentOS/Fedora run the following line in a terminal: